onyx-platform/onyx/doc/user-guide/internal-design.md

 ### Coordinator Event Handling

+The Coordinators holds watches on znodes in ZooKeeper and reacts to events.
+The events are placed onto core.async channels and serialized.

 #### Serial Execution

+All events coming out of ZooKeeper are serialized onto a single core.async channel.
+This techniques allows ZooKeeper to act "transactional" for the particular workload that Onyx places on it.
+It's designed this way so that multiple writers can read incomplete or inconsistent values from ZooKeeper just before commiting to storage.

 #### Fault Tolerant Logging

+Just before each event's action is executed, the event is written to a durable log in ZooKeeper.
+When the Coordinator boots up, it runs through the log from the last known checkpoint and replays entries.
+All actions in the Coordinator are idempontent, so they are can be safely replayed if they crashed mid-action.

 #### Timeouts

+As of present, the Coordinator only has one situation where it employs timeouts.
+When a Coordinator offers a task to a peer, the peer must acknowledge that it wants to execute that task.
+If the peer doesn't make a decision about whether or not it wants the task within the timeout interval, the Coordinator revokes the task from the peer and marks the peer as dead.
+The peer can no longer receive new tasks.

 ### Coordinator/Virtual Peer Interaction

 This section captures the interactions between the Coordinator and a peer under a variety of interesting circumstances.
-In particular, I try to show how Onyx is able to recover in the face of crashed peers at very specific points in time.
+In particular, I try to show how Onyx is able to recover in the face of crashed peers at very specific points in time by indicating what the states of the peer are on the left of each diagram.

 #### Notation